RBI cuts repo rate by 40 basis points from 4.4 per cent to 4 per cent

 India

-New Delhi, May 22: The Reserve Bank of India's (RBI) on Friday cut its repo rate by 40 basis point to 4% and adjusted the reverse repo rate to 3.35% from 3.75%, its governor Shaktikanta Das said.
+New Delhi, May 22: The Reserve Bank of India's (RBI) on Friday cut its repo rate by 40 basis point to 4 per cent and adjusted the reverse repo rate to 3.35 per cent from 3.75 per cent, its governor Shaktikanta Das said.

 Shaktikanta Das made the announcements during a press conference through video.